 The venue offers live music from local bands and buskers, with the main stage area being a great spot to set up a picnic rug or chairs, sit back, relax and enjoy the ambience.

 Aaahhh, Hervey Bay, so much on offer, what a great place to be.

 Discover Hervey Bay

 Mark the Hervey Bay Seafood Festival on your calendar for next year.
 You’ll find more information here.
-There’s still time to go to the Hervey Bay Ocean Festival, which ends on Sunday 20 August 2017, with the Paddle Out For Whales.
-If you’re at a loose end this weekend, head to Hervey Bay for the Whale Parade and Concert on Saturday 19 August.
+There’s still time to go to the Hervey Bay Ocean Festival, which ends on Sunday 19 August 2018, with the Paddle Out For Whales.

 If you’re looking for a fun event, the Blessing of the Fleet at the Hervey Bay Ocean Festival is fabulous to see.